loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 - [GIGAIPC QBiX-EHLA6412-A1](https://www.gigaipc.com/en/products-detail/QBiX-EHLA6412-A1/) (Celeron CPU, which means no ECC support)
 - [Jetway FBU03](https://jetwaycomputer.com/FBU03.html) (Celeron CPU, which means no ECC support)
 - [Polywell Nano-N305L4](https://www.polywell.com/nano-n305l4) (i3-N305 CPU, which means no ECC support)
-- [Portwell CAF-0100](https://portwell.com/products/detail.php?CUSTCHAR1=CAF-0100) (Too wide for a half-rack, IB-ECC)
+- [Portwell CAF-0100](https://portwell.com/products/detail.php?CUSTCHAR1=CAF-0100) (Too wide for a mini-rack, IB-ECC)

 ## Purchase

-I must have looked at hundreds or thousands of mini PCs on obscure industrial and electronics distributor websites.

 The [Nexcom DNA 141](https://www.nexcomusa.com/Products/network-and-communication-solutions/cyber-security-solutions/desktop-x86-based-appliance/desktop-x86-based-appliance-dna-141) would have made the perfect router (chef's kiss), but I was unable to find a reseller/distributor.
-I reached out to Nexcom, but they informed me that they don't sell to individuals.
+I reached out to Nexcom directly, but they informed me that they don't sell to individuals.
 When I asked about a reseller/distributor in the US, they stopped replying 🤷.

 I almost ended up purchasing a Lanner NCA-1510.
 Funny enough, the Lanner NCA-1510A is the OEM of the Netgate SG-5100, according to a few posts ([here](https://forum.netgate.com/post/1040249), [here](https://chaos.social/@JeGr/112512006883278146), [here](https://www.reddit.com/r/PFSENSE/comments/1b8lg3z/comment/kttopfw/), and [here](https://www.reddit.com/r/PFSENSE/comments/93kl91/comment/e4admnm/)).

 I ended up going with the Deciso DEC740, as it was the only one that had ECC memory in such a small footprint and it was easy to purchase as a non-business.
+To me, it's the spritual successor to the APU2 (it's almost the same size, same layout, but updated with modern hardware).

 {{< video_figure src="20250202_001.mp4" width="100%" attr="Video from OPNsense" attrlink="https://shop.opnsense.com/product/dec740-opnsense-desktop-security-appliance/" >}}

-To me, it's the spritual successor to the APU2 (it's almost the same size, same layout, but updated with modern hardware for modern applications).
-There is some really good information [here](https://wiki.junicast.de/en/junicast/review/opnsense_dec740) and [here](https://web.archive.org/web/20240407173603/https://www.deciso.com/netboard-a10-gen3/) about the DEC740 and its specifications (the second link is an Archive.org link because the URL is currently returning a 404).
+There is some really good information [here](https://wiki.junicast.de/en/junicast/review/opnsense_dec740) and [here](https://web.archive.org/web/20240407173603/https://www.deciso.com/netboard-a10-gen3/) about the DEC740 (the second link is an Archive.org link because the URL is currently returning a 404) and [here](https://en.wikichip.org/wiki/amd/ryzen_embedded/v1500b) about the Ryzen CPU.
+Based on [this comparison](https://www.cpubenchmark.net/compare/5050vs4304/AMD-GX-412TC-SOC-vs-AMD-Ryzen-Embedded-V1500B), the CPU in the DEC740 should run rings around my APU2.
+Plus, this device has 2x 10Gbps SFP+ ports for future-proofing.

+{{< img src="20250203_002.png" alt="cpu comparison" >}}

+The DEC740 came from the Netherlands via FedEx and was in excellent shape when it arrived.
 The box included the DEC740, the US power adapter, and a mini-USB cable (for the serial port).

 {{< img src="20250215_002.jpg" alt="dec740" >}}

-Based on [this comparison](https://www.cpubenchmark.net/compare/5050vs4304/AMD-GX-412TC-SOC-vs-AMD-Ryzen-Embedded-V1500B), the CPU in the new device should run rings around my own APU2.
-Plus, this device has 2x 10Gbps SFP+ ports.

-{{< img src="20250203_002.png" alt="cpu comparison" >}}

 ## ECC RAM upgrade